nrjdalal/lazy-dev/README.md

+Check out the [demo](https://lazy-dev.vercel.app/).
+Shipped to production for demo purposes.
+But remember, it's a development tool and not meant for production.

 # What is LazyDev?

 LazyDev is a development tool crafted for use within Next.js or React frameworks, streamlining navigation and bookmarking across pages.